 Dad nodded.
 “So what else?”

 Even prison couldn’t take away his charm.
-The next thing I knew I was gushing, talking fast to make up for lost time.
+Before long I was gushing, talking fast to make up for lost time.
 I told him all about the trip to Europe I’d mapped out.
 My hopes to go to grad school out west.
 How I wanted to go into teaching.
 I wanted to please, wanted to impress.
 I wanted him to know how great I was despite him being gone.

 “Wow, that’s…” He shook his head.
 “How’s your mother?”

 It took me a second to shift gears.
 “Oh, um, she’s good.”
 I left out the part about telling him to go to hell.
-It didn’t exactly fit the mood.
+It didn’t pair well with Europe.

 “You know, I’ve been wanting to talk to her, too.”